First recorded by The Move (B-side US #93/UK #7 1972).

 Also recorded by Utopia (1975).

 From the wiki: “‘Do Ya’ was written by Jeff Lynne in 1971 and was first recorded by British Rock band The Move in 1972 when Lynne was a member of the group.
-The final Move line-up of 1972 that first recorded ‘Do Ya’ was the trio of Lynne, Roy Wood and Bev Bevan; together, they rode The Move’s transition into the Electric Light Orchestra.
-Released on a maxi single along with ‘California Man’ and ‘Ella James’, ‘Do Ya’ proved to be The Move’s farewell disc, and the only song recorded by the group to chart in the US Billboard Hot 100.
+The final Move line-up of 1972 that first recorded ‘Do Ya’ was the trio of Lynne, Roy Wood and Bev Bevan; together, they rode the Move’s transition into the Electric Light Orchestra.
+Released on a maxi single along with ‘California Man’ and ‘Ella James’, ‘Do Ya’ proved to be the Move’s farewell disc, and the only song recorded by the group to chart on the Billboard Hot 100 – albeit as a B-side.
 (The Move had ten UK Top 20 hits before its breakup.)

 “ELO formed during The Move’s latter years to accommodate Wood’s and Lynne’s desire to create modern rock and pop songs with classical overtones.
 ELO’s sixth album, the platinum-selling A New World Record, became their first UK Top 10 album when it was released in 1976.
-It contained the hit singles ‘Livin’ Thing’, ‘Telephone Line’, ‘Rockaria!’ and ‘Do Ya’, the re-recording of The Move song that charted Top 30 in the US in 1977.
+It contained the hit singles ‘Livin’ Thing’, ‘Telephone Line’, ‘Rockaria!’ … and ‘Do Ya’, a re-recording of The Move song, that charted Top 30 in the US in 1977.

 Utopia, “Do Ya” (1975):

 Electric Light Orchestra, “Do Ya” alternative mix (released 2000):